AuDigitalHealth/ci-fhir-stu3/README.md

 ## How to get started
-There may be different ways you could interact with this repository; they include:
+There are different ways you could interact with this repository; they include:
 * [viewing the content](VIEWING.md)
 * [raising an issue or query on the content](ISSUES.md)
 * [contributing changes to this content](CONTRIBUTING.md)